 Content provided by : Steve, N5AC

-For Maestro, we assume that there is a high likelihood that you will actually want to communicate with the folks on the other end of the path.
+For Maestro, we assume that there is a high likelihood that you will actually want to communicate with the folks on the other end of the path in near real-time.
 They're not going to be tolerant of a 10-second buffering period nor are you.
 How weird would it be to call CQ and then hear someone respond 5-seconds into your conversation with another ham?
-Because of this, we buffer very little and expect that the WiFi router will be able to provide good streaming service.
-In other words a steady stream of packets with low loss and data that is not bursty.
+Because of this, we buffer the audio streams very little and expect that the WiFi router will be able to provide good streaming performance.
+In other words a steady stream of packets with low loss and data that is not bursty or has variable delay (called jitter).

 We've tried a number of routers and have found that some work much better than others.
 The ones we've had the best success with are the newer 5GHz AC3100/AC3200 etc routers.
 We've also had good luck with the AC1900 routers.
 When at hamfests, we've had issues with all of the other vendors and convention centers on 2.4GHz so we often stay away from that band.
-Unless you run VoIP, FaceTime, etc. over your WiFi router, you probably have little visibility into whether it offers good coverage or not.
+Unless you run VoIP, or other streaming application that does little buffering over your WiFi router, you probably have little visibility into whether it offers good coverage or not.
 What seems like a slow site or slow Internet could be your WiFi losing a large number of packets and having to resend them.
 So with all this in mind, here are some recommendations:

 If you experience WiFi issues:

 - Check the performance of your router or look up a review to see how it should typically perform.
-Routers that advertise they are for "gaming" are best suited to a low latency environment since this is a requirement of gaming
+Routers that advertise they are for "gaming" are usually best suited to a low latency environment since this is a desired requirement for gaming

 - Check your Wifi channels to ensure they are not shared with another router.
 Often times everyone in a neighborhood will end up on a default channel on 2.4GHz like channel 6.
 Scan the neighborhood and be sure you are not on a channel with others if possible.